Idea and Culture

 Including Trying to Emigrate to the West

 I would thus counter that the apparent idyllic nature of the rural life or the theocratic one is an even more “harsh” one than any modern city of the third world.
 Remember, a mundane job can sponsor your adventure in ideas, your self education.
 This is what happened in my life.
 If you are a girl, the underlying gender division of labor is puzzling to you.
 You’re bright, healthy and have a work-ethic.
 Yet they will not give you your due.
 The real culprit against actual female equality is religion and superstition: these make you and your cultures poorer.
 At heart the religionists are haters; with few exceptions they always exclude the ‘others’ who can be whomever they deem: witch, gay, pagan, nonbeliever, bourgeois or bum.
-With seven billion people on the planet, religion is responsible for much of the blame for women being marginalized.
+With over seven billion people on the planet, religion is responsible for much of the blame for women being marginalized.
 Where women have done better is in capitalist Western societies.
 Many women in the West live without depending on god or men.
 A majority of religions in the world to this day fight against birth control, preferring this to women having full control over their own reproductive choices.
 At some point in history religion may have been reason’s answers to the mysteries, but now they’re roadblocks to a better culture.
 Fight them.
 Religion has had it’s day, it must be diminished.
 Another enemy of your progress is the stated intention of the autocracy which you no doubt find yourself a part of if you are not in the West.
 Where I live, I can say to any religionists, racists or chauvinists to bugger off.
 There’s not a damn thing they can do about it.
 Democracy may appear to be degenerate, and mass-produce fat, stupid and lazy believers, but it also allows the meritorious, authentic and honest people to ignore the ignorant church-goers and strive for the best within themselves.

 The East says that they produce spiritual people.
 There is no such thing as spiritual people, not Muhammad, Christ, Socrates, Marx, Freud, Buddha, Gandhi, Khomeini, Nietzsche, Mother Theresa, the Pope, Hagee or anyone else.
 The best you can endeavor for in your own humble life is human goodness; strive for the perfect by all means, but know in your heart, perfection is denied to all of us.
 The goal is terrific, but you have faults and only knowledge, the search for truth, tolerance, love of human beings, working for excellence in one or more fields, patience and so forth, can get you to a level of human goodness.
 A work ethic is a good start.
 Any who claim their own spirituality are false believers in things that cannot be proved: the supernatural reality.
 They are wrong on so many fronts.
 If they give up everything and serve the people: they have given up the only precious thing that an individual has and is ultimately responsible for, the self.
 Alleged spiritual people who give up their entire self to serve others as Christ preached are not spiritual at all but rather morally bankrupt, and what do they produce?
 As far as I can see, left to their own devices, little family, tribal or extremely large national theocracies.
 They don’t preach, “Live as you feel goodness is measured by your own morality and be measured by yourself for yourself” but instead, “Make your neighbors aware of your own goodness/ideals and if they don’t do likewise, they’ll surely suffer the consequences – we fight with supernatural authority to our back!”
 Even if they are true to their ideals, they become as creepy as President Carter, as belligerent as Mother Theresa, as intolerant and resentful as Christ, Muhammad and Marx, as cowardly and addicted as Freud, as murderous as Khomeini, as pathetic and curmudgeon as Gandhi, as elitist as Socrates, as savage as Nietzsche and as ignorant as Hagee and his ilk.